Location: APSI Headquarters located at 8885 Research Dr, Irvine, CA 92618

 Daily Responsibilities:

-The government requires a CM - Senior Architect/Engineer (CM-SA/E) to provide construction management support, from pre-design through construction.
+The government requires a Construction Manager / Mechanical Engineer (CM-ME) to provide construction management support, from pre-design through construction, primarily for Design-Bid-Build and Design-Build projects, expanding VA’s internal contract management oversight capabilities.
 This individual will provide professional and technical consultative assistance related to operations, renovation, and new construction programs.
 This includes assisting the Contracting Officer and the Contracting Officer’s Representative in the areas of project management, project engineering, planning, scheduling, design reviews, code compliance, testing, record keeping, quality control, quality assurance, cost control, and general oversight of design and construction projects.

 ii.
 Monitoring Project Financial Data and Budgetary Cost Accounting - Services may include monitoring and review budgetary cost accounting; administration of construction contract change orders; maintaining spread sheets indicating project funds allowances, obligations, payments, balances, planned expenditures, etc., assist in the documentation of the administration of construction contract change orders (preparing cost estimates, reviewing cost proposal, preparing change order packages for the Contracting Officer).